telerik/teststudio-docs/docs/advanced-topics/build-server/azdo/ms-hosted-agent-classic-pipeline.md

 ## Add Publish Pipeline Artifacts Task to Upload the Test Studio Failure Details When Available

-Test Studio test run produces its own <a href="/automated-tests/test-results/step-failure-details" target="_blank">failure details</a> in case a test run fails.
+Test Studio test run produces its proprietary <a href="/automated-tests/test-results/step-failure-details" target="_blank">failure details</a> in case a test run fails.
 These provide additional context for the specific failure and are very useful for debugging a failing test.
 The failure details are output in a folder which has the name of the test result and ends with __*\_files__.
 Since __these are available only if a test fails__ you need to setup a task to check if such folder exists and upload the artifacts only if it does.

 1. Click the __Agent__ tile and create a new __Utility >> Command line__ task.